tinitiateprime/python/python-modules/custom-module-folder/custom_module_folder.md

 ```

 **Run a custom module folder:**
-* To execute the package as a script and see the functionalities, navigate to the directory containing these files in command prompt and run:
+* To execute the package as a script and see the functionalities, navigate to the directory containing these files(here we have created `MathModule` folder) in command prompt and run:
 ```bash
 # Run using syntax python -m ModuleName
 python -m MathModule
 ```

-## Accessing Python modules from a different or custom directory path
+## Accessing modules from a different or custom directory path
 * To import the Module from a different folder, use syntax `import sys` and the absolute path of the folder.
 ```python
 import sys